jhpyle/docassemble/_docs/config.md

-The `password secretkey` is used in the process of encrypting interview answers for users who log in using [Facebook, Google, or Azure].
+The `password secretkey` is used in the process of encrypting interview answers for users who log in using [Facebook, Twitter, Google, or Azure].
 It defaults to the same value as `secretkey`.
-If this value changes, users who log in through Facebook, Google or Azure will not be able to resume stored interviews.
+If this value changes, users who log in through Facebook, Twitter, Google or Azure will not be able to resume stored interviews.

 ## <a name="require referer"></a>Allowing referer blocking